motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

         }
     ]
     ```
-    but the result was the same.
+    but the result was the same - less executors than configured and decrease in performance.

     ![figure 14](./img/20m5.x4large_Full_config.png)
-    <center style="font-style:italic;">Figure 15.
-Usage of resources for 20 m5.x4large machines with our configuration.</center>
+    **Figure 15.** *Usage of resources for 20 m5.x4large machines with our configuration.*